TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseStructure/Index.rst

     - A "sorting" field holding an order if records are sorted manually.

-    - A "deleted" field which tells TYPO3 CMS that the record is deleted (in effect implementing a "soft delete" feature; records with a "deleted" field are not truly deleted from the database).
+    - A "deleted" field which tells the`TYPO3 CMS`:pn: that the record is deleted (in effect implementing a "soft delete" feature; records with a "deleted" field are not truly deleted from the database).

-    - A "hidden" or "disabled" field for records which exist but should not be used (e.g. disabled backend users, content not visible in the frontend).
+    - A "hidden" or "disabled" field for records which exist but should not be used (for example disabled backend users, content not visible in the frontend).

 .. note::